 College Preparatory Course Prerequisite Requirements

-Three Units of Social Science: One unit of U.S. History is required; a half unit of Economics and a half unit in Government are strongly recommended.
+- THREE UNITS OF SOCIAL SCIENCE: One unit of U.S. History, a half unit of Economics, and a half unit of Government are required.
+World History or Geography is strongly recommended.

-Elective: One unit must be taken as an elective.
-A college preparatory course in Computer Science (i.e., one involving significant programming content, not simply keyboarding) is strongly recommended for this elective.
-Other acceptable electives include college preparatory courses in English; fine arts; foreign languages; social science; humanities; laboratory science (excluding earth science, general physical science, general environmental science, or other introductory science courses for which biology and/or chemistry is not a prerequisite); or mathematics above the level of Algebra II.
+- TWO UNITS OF ELECTIVES: Two units must be taken as electives.
+A college preparatory course in Computer Science (i.e., one involving significant programming content, not simply keyboarding or using applications) is strongly recommended for this elective.
+Other acceptable electives include college preparatory courses in English; fine arts; foreign languages; social science; humanities; mathematics; physical education; and laboratory science (courses for which biology, chemistry, physics, or earth science is a prerequisite).

 Other Admissions Opportunities